coders-school/stl/01-containers/02-associative-containers/03-hashing.md

 <!-- .element: class="fragment fade-in" -->

 * <!-- .element: class="fragment fade-in" --> Very fast searching
-* <!-- .element: class="fragment fade-in" --> Constant time of adding and removing items
+* <!-- .element: class="fragment fade-in" --> Constant time of adding and removing items...
-* <!-- .element: class="fragment fade-in" --> Assuming we have a good hash function
+* <!-- .element: class="fragment fade-in" --> Assuming that we have a good hash function

 Perfect for read-only containers.
 Reading time is `O(1)`.
 Great for types with a good hash function.